-Although the Board does not have a formal policy with respect to diversity in identifying Director nominees, the Nominating and Corporate Governance Committee seeks to promote through the nomination process an appropriate diversity on the Board of professional background, experience, expertise, perspective, age, gender, ethnicity and country of citizenship, and assess the effectiveness of these factors in the Director selection and nomination process.
+Although the Board does not have a formal policy with respect to diversity in identifying Director nominees, the Nominating and Corporate Governance Committee seeks to promote through the nomination process an appropriate diversity on the Board of professional background, experience, expertise, perspective, age, gender, ethnicity and geographic location/country of citizenship, and assesses the effectiveness of these factors in the Director selection and nomination process.
+The Board also evaluates its diversity as part of its annual selfevaluation process.
 The current composition of the Board reflects those efforts and the importance of diversity to the Board.
-The Company also maintains a Corporate Diversity Statement, which describes our diversity and inclusion objectives and efforts.
-The Corporate Diversity Statement is available on the
+The Company maintains a Corporate Diversity Statement, which describes our diversity and inclusion objectives and efforts.
+The Corporate Diversity Statement is available on the Company's website at newscorp.com under "About Us-Corporate Governance-Corporate Diversity Statement."